 High Job Placement for HIHIM Grads

-Among UW HIHIM graduates, 80 to 90 percent find employment within six months of completing the program.
+Among 2017 graduates, 91 percent found employment within a year of completing the program.
 Our graduates enter the job market with a versatile skill set that allows them to work in many different capacities, including positions as:

 - Health information specialists and managers